The castle facade as seen from Murthly gardens

 Murthly Fishings

-We are now taking bookings for 2025 - ring Julie at our office on 01738 630 666 or e-mail julie.farquharson@bidwells.co.uk.
+To book your salmon fishing on the River Tay, Ring Julie at our office on 01738 630 666 or e-mail julie.farquharson@bidwells.co.uk.
 Enjoy an exciting day on the river, and catch a salmon!
 You can see how we're doing on our Murthly Fishings Facebook and Instagram pages.

 Murthly Sawmill